C-Yassin/WhatsApp-Tux/README.md

 # WhatsApp-Tux - A Native Linux Client for WhatsApp 🐧

-This project is designed to bring the familiar experience of WhatsApp right to your Linux desktop. < br / >
+This project is designed to bring the familiar experience of WhatsApp right to your Linux desktop. <br/>

 🌟 Features:
 < br / >